tno-terminology-design/tev2-specifications/docs/overview/00-overview-tev2.md

 ---
-id: tev2-overview
+id: overview-tev2
-sidebar_label: TEv2 Overview
+sidebar_label: Introduction
 date: 20220303
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl'

-# Terminology Engine v2 - Overview
+# Introducing Terminology Engine v2 (TEv2)

 The Terminology Engine (v2) is a set of specifications and tools that caters for the creation and maintenance (i.e. [curation](@)) of [terminologies](@), as well as for its subsequent use in publications of different types (e.g. websites, whitepapers) and formats (e.g. html, LaTeX), as appropriate for different, individual [scopes](@).